AlexDCode/AutomatedRadioEvaluationSuite/README.md

 ## TODO

 - **Update Documentation Images**: Showing new UI and plotting options.
 - **PA Test Safety Features**: Add the option to pause the test after a predetermined time for cooldown and skip the remaining power points in the current sweep if the gain goes below the threshold (0 dB).
+Add option to stop test if power supply is current limited (short circuit).
 - **Instrument Type Filter**: Filter the instrument address dropdown by instrument type and only display the instruments pertaining relevant category and 'Others'.
 - **Advanced Features**: Save and load test parameters with custom configurations and unique app settings with a JSON file.
 - **Over the Air Testing (OTA)**: Measure RF transceivers (PAs, Antennas, LNAs, etc.) with modulated signals and plot the results.
 Enable measurements with the presence of interferers.